Sectorial covers over fanifolds: Introduction

 \section{Introduction}

-The Fukaya category of a symplectic manifold is a highly nontrivial invariant.
-It is an $A_\infty$-category whose homotopy category has Lagrangians as objects and morphisms between two Lagrangians is the linear span of their intersection points up to suitable perturbation.
-The $A_\infty$-structure is controlled by counts of pseudoholomorphic disks with Lagrangian boundary conditions, which depend on the global geometry of the symplectic manifold.
-Usually, computing Fukaya categories is extremely hard because of this global nature.
-However, under suitable assumptions, Fukaya categories exhibit good local-to-global behaviors which allows us to reduce complicated analysis on the global geometry of symplectic manifolds to more tractable one.

-For instance, via sectorial descent recently established in \cite{GPS2} by Ganatra--Pardon--Shende, the wrapped Fukaya category $\cW(X)$ of a Weinstein sector $X$ can be computed by gluing that of local pieces, provided its Weinstein sectorial cover $X = \bigcup^n_{i = 1} X_i$.
-More precisely, the canonical functor
+Sectorial descent established in \cite{GPS2} by Ganatra--Pardon--Shende is one of the local-to-global behaviors of Fukaya categories.
+It enables us to compute the wrapped Fukaya category $\cW(X)$ of a Weinstein sector $X$ by gluing that of local pieces, provided its Weinstein sectorial cover $X = \bigcup^n_{i = 1} X_i$.

-induced by the pushforward functors along inclusions of Weinstein sectors from \cite{GPS1} is a pretriangulated equivalence.
 In other words, wrapped Fukaya categories are cosheaves with respect to Weinstein sectorial covers.
 The result is valid also for partially wrapped Fukaya categories of stopped Weinstein sectors with mostly Legendrian stops away from boundaries.

 Considering its computational power, given a Weinstein sector, it is natural to seek its Weinstein sectorial cover.
 Moreover, when working with homological mirror symmetry(HMS), one often needs such a cover to be compatible with that of its mirror.
-For instance, if the latter cover corresponds to an open cover of a relative skeleton, then a lift of it to a Weinstein sectorial cover will have the desired compatibility.
 So far, there are not so many interesting examples of Weinstein sectorial covers \cite{CKL, GJ, GL}.
-One reason for this might be easier access to other local-to-global behaviors \cite{GS1, GS2, Lee, MSZ, PS1, PS2, PS3}, which requires us to compute at least locally a skeleton.
+One reason for this might be easier access to other local-to-global behaviors \cite{GS2, GS1, Lee, MSZ, PS1, PS2, PS3}.
 Although they might work to solve a given problem, construction of Weinstein sectorial covers still should be a fundamental geometric question.